fruteroclub/perk-os/dev/docs/perk-os/one-pager.md

 PerkOSThe Operating System for Community Rewards

-One agent per community • Every platform • Pay-per-use • Fully open infrastructureEvent Presentation Document – November 30, 2025
+One agent per community • Every platform • Pay-per-use • Fully open infrastructure Event Presentation Document – November 30, 2025

 (8–10 minute talk or one-pager handout)

-1. The Problem – 2025 RealityIn 2025, every serious community has a treasury (tokens, USDC, revenue share), but almost none of them can actually use it without pain.
+1. The Problem – 2025 Reality
+   In 2025, every serious community has a treasury (tokens, USDC, revenue share), but almost none of them can actually use it without pain.

 - Rewarding top contributors → manual spreadsheets + custom scripts
 - Running a tournament or prediction game → 5–12 different tools that don’t talk to each other